Blogging & Content

 4) Amazon Translate

 Why it’s great: Built for scale.
-Reliable throughput for high-volume pipelines, with custom terminology and easy IAM governance if you’re already on AWS.
+Reliable throughput for high-volume pipelines, with custom terminology and straightforward IAM governance if you’re already on AWS.

 Best for: E-commerce catalogs, user reviews, support tickets, data lakes.